byuirpytooling/pypackage_template/README.md

 ## Files to change once template is copied

-These files/folders largely need to be edited to use the name of your package instead of the `pypackage_template` name.
+These files/folders need to be edited to use your package name instead of the `pypackage_template` name.
 The `pyproject.toml` will also need author editing.

 - [`tests/test_template_package.py`](https://github.com/byuirpytooling/pypackage_template/blob/main/tests/test_template_package.py)
 - [`src/pypackage_template`](https://github.com/byuirpytooling/pypackage_template/tree/main/src/pypackage_template)